-In this article, you will gain an understanding of what guitar chords are and how they are built.
+In this article, you will gain an understanding of what guitar chords and barre chords are as well as how they are built.
 I will talk about the fretboard and frets, as well as how fingers are held in position whilst moving from fret to fret.
 Want to know about the two types of Power Chords?
 The first type serves as the very basis of Pop, Rock, and every other genre of Western music, and the 2nd involves turning the amp all the way up to 10!

 Lastly, read on to hear about different chords across various genres, like blues chords, jazz chords, rock chords, and chords that are common in folk music, plus chord progressions.
 If you need to brush up or even learn some music theory first, make sure to check out our guide to the music theory behind chords.